-On behalf of the Department of English and Literary Studies at Brainware University, we would like to extend our sincere gratitude for the prodigious initiatives undertaken by the Honourable effort and would not have been possible without the assistance of the members of the Central
+On behalf of The Department of English and Literary Studies at Brainware University, we would like to extend our sincere gratitude for the tremendous initiatives undertaken by the Honorable Chancellor, Phalguni Mookhopadhayay.
+The publication of the papers assembled from the National Conference on Posthumanism and Ecological Crisis (2022), has taken considerable effort and would not have been possible without the assistance of the members of the Central Library.